FredJul/Omni-Notes/README.md

 ==========

 TaskGame is an open source task management gamified Android application based on OmniNotes.
+All derivative works need to respect the GPLv3 license of this software and publish their source code under the same license.

 ### Motivate yourself to do borring tasks and make your life funnier!